ConnectyCube/connectycube-flutter-samples/README.md

-# P2P Calls code sample for Flutter, based on ConnectyCube platform
+# Chat and Video Chat code samples for Flutte and ConnectyCube

 This project contains P2P Calls code sample for Flutter platform based on [ConnectyCube](https://connectycube.com/) communication platform.